 Sexual assault is the most under reported crime in the United States.

 One out of every four women in the U.S will experience sexual violence at some point in their life.

 Approximately 76% of victims knew the perpetrator.

 83% of sexual assault victims are under the age of 25.

 Victims all have a different response to their experiences.
 These responses can include; shock, withdrawal, denial, anger, depression, fear, guilt, self-blame and anxiety.

 April became National Sexual Assault Awareness Month (SAAM) in the late 1990’s.
 Each year there are events all around the country to educate and bring awareness to issues surrounding sexual assault.
-Each April CAWS North Dakota, with other partners, organizes the Race to Zero: Run/walk for sexual assault awareness and prevention in Bismarck, North Dakota.
-For more information about that event please visit www.facebook.com/RacetoZero
+Each April, CAWS North Dakota, with other partners, organizes the Race to Zero: Run/walk for sexual assault awareness and prevention in Bismarck, North Dakota.
+For more information about the event, visit www.facebook.com/RacetoZero